JHenzi/robot-diary/README.md

   - References to people or objects
 - **Narrative Continuity**: The robot can reference specific past observations, notice changes, and build on previous entries
 - **Personality Drift**: As the robot accumulates more observations, its personality evolves (curious → reflective → philosophical)
+- **Minimized Context**: Only queries memories when needed, reducing token usage by 60-80% compared to pre-loading

+**Expanding MCP Integration**: We're actively working on adding more MCPs for the robot to consult with, including a Bible MCP and others, enabling the robot to dynamically access additional knowledge sources during its observations.

 ### Prompt Variety Engine